 Connect with others

 You may not be in the same location as other students in your course, but most distance learning courses have online communities you can join.
-This is a great way to get support and advice from students and your tutors.
+This is a great way to get support from students and your tutors.